skydome20/crawler_CIA_CREST/README.md

 # main.R

-I provided some examples in this script.
+I provided some examples in this script, now just showing one example.

 ##1. basic.info.query.CIA_CREST(query)